ralphwetzel/Bridge4KT/README.md

 - TemperatureSensor

 If you operate a sensor supporting multiple types, you may add those as a capability by adding a dedicated tag, e.g. `B4KT:TemperaturSensor`.

+### Switch
+Bridge4KT supports Single Switches as well as Double Switches (and even devices with more than two switching units - if they'd exist).
+To alter the sequence of the switching units of a dedicated device (in HomeKit), you may define a numbering tag, e.g. `B4KT:Switch:1` for the device to be considered as number 1 of its siblings.

 ### Window
 Refer to [Motor Control Device](#motor-control-device).